gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 ### Open issues

-- What happens when adding a managed subtype of `JarBinarySpec`?
-Do the rules for `@ComponentBinaries` in the `jvm-component` plugin apply to these as well?
+- How to create a managed sub-type of `JarBinarySpec`?
+- How to assign different tasks for a sub-type of `JarBinarySpec` when the `jvm-component` plugin does it already for all `JarBinarySpec`s?

 ## Story: Plugin author defines a custom library that provides a Java API